AustinSiu/IDB-1/PITCHME.md

 #### What can they do better?

 - Pagination
-- Some HTML is descriptions.
+- Some HTML is descriptions
-- Can't figure out editing.
+- Can't figure out editing
-- Nothing on the index page.
+- Nothing on the index page

 ---